rkuma183/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    Many companies have a company (corporate) credit card.

+5. Pay for a subscription.

-## Two Azure portals #
+   ### Two Azure portals #

-Right off the bat, know that Microsoft is transitioning from the "classic" (older) Azure Service Management (ASM) to the Azure Resource Manager (ARM).
+Right off the bat, know that Microsoft has been transitioning from the "classic" (older) Azure Service Management (ASM) to the Azure Resource Manager (ARM).

 <table border="1" cellpadding="4" cellspacing="0">